+James is an operations graduate.
 A role similar to James' is a warehouse manager.
-They are responsible for the smooth running of a warehouse, making sure goods are received, stored and sent out safely and efficiently.
+Warehouse managers are responsible for the smooth running of a warehouse, making sure goods are received, stored and sent out safely and efficiently.

 What to expect if you want to be a warehouse manager

-- Warehouse manager working hours: 40 to 42 hours per week (you could work evenings, weekends and bank holidays on shifts)
+- Warehouse manager typical working hours: 40 to 42 hours per week.
+You could work evenings, weekends and bank holidays on shifts.